windelbouwman/ppci/docs/howto/instrumentation.rst

 This is a howto on code instrumentation.
 Code instrumentation is the action of adding extra code to your program.
 A good example is function call tracing.
-With function call tracing, you can call an extra function whenever a function is entered.
+With function call tracing, you can execute a custom action whenever a function is entered.
 It is also fun and easy to enter infinite recursions by doing so.